 What We Do

-Our research focuses on the computational analysis of genomic and transcriptomic sequences from non-model plant species, primarily forest trees.
+Our research focuses on the computational analysis of genomic and transcriptomic sequences from non-model plant species.
 We do this by developing approaches to examine gene finding, gene expression, transcriptome assembly, and conserved element identification, through machine learning and computational statistics.
 We use these novel methods to address questions related to genome biology and population genomics.

 We also develop web-based applications that integrate data across domains to facilitate the forest geneticist or ecologist's ability to analyze, share, and visualize their data.
 Such integration requires the implementation of semantic technologies and ontologies to connect genotype, phenotype, and environmental data.